 Coastal urban ecology research has drawn from ecological studies more than any other discipline (Fig. 3).
 Even when it seems that social dimensions have been integrated slowly during the years under the knowledge of human-nature coupling (Liu et al. 2007a, Lui et al. 2007b) and the importance to include people and their relationship with the urban environment (Redman et al. 2004), interdisciplinary studies are still infrequent.
 An interesting interdisciplinary line of research is emerging associated with designing new infrastructures in coastal cities aimed at the provision of sustainable alternatives as new habitats for protection and even promotion of biodiversity (Kates et al. 2001, Perkol-Finkel et al. 2018, Burt & Bartholomew 2019).
 However, these interdisciplinary efforts have been performed in a few coastal areas (Morris et al. 2019), showing similar geographical bias.

 Coastal urban ecology has centered mainly in understanding spatial patterns and variability, showing a bias towards short time scale research (Fig. 3).
-Consequently, there is a shrotfall in long-term dynamic perspectives in the study of coastal cities Results show research is also biased towards quantitative approaches with few qualitative analyses (e.g. Giovene di Girasole 2014, Cleland et al. 2015, Guerrero et al. 2018, Villagra et al. 2016).
+Consequently, there is a shortfall in long-term dynamic perspectives in the study of coastal cities.
+Results demonstrate research is also biased towards quantitative approaches with few qualitative analyses (e.g. Giovene di Girasole 2014, Cleland et al. 2015, Guerrero et al. 2018, Villagra et al. 2016).
 This supports the results which show little social science research based on methods such as grounded theory or ethnography, among others (Creswell et al. 2007).
 Coastal urban ecology would benefit from encouraging these long-term and disciplinary dimensions.

 Many coastal urban ecology studies focus on pollutants.
 The focus on pollution has been maintained during the whole period analysed, with 35% of total articles dealing with this issue.
 Accordingly, the effects of urbanization over sea breeze and the reactions of aerosols have had an important increase in this line of research (Castro et al. 1999, Mejia & Morawska 2009, Shanquan et al. 2016, Pushpawela et al. 2018).
 A predominant focus on pollution is not difficult to understand in coastal urban ecology given urbanization and increases in CO2 emissions (Cole & Neumayer 2004).
 Water pollution also has an important number of articles published (27.7% from the total of articles that mentioned pollution), considering marine (23 articles: e.g. Wang 2010, Noble et al. 2006) and river basin pollution (4 articles: e.g. Mgelwa et al. 2019, Abdul-Aziz & Ahmed 2019), both important elements in coastal environments.